 If the employer is covered by FMLA and the employee is in fact eligible under the law, then the employer can’t deny the request so long as the employee complies with the requirements set forth by FMLA, i.e. the medical certification.

 - Can I be fired if I take FMLA leave?

 No, employers cannot restrict rights under the FMLA law.
 However, there is an exception here.
 For very highly paid employees, known as “key” employees, there may be a denial of reinstatement.

 - If I noticed a FMLA violation on the part of my employer, can the employer fight back in retaliation by firing me?

 - Will FMLA leave affect my year-end bonus?

 The employer cannot deny the bonus; however, the bonus may be substantially lower since the employee didn’t work for the company for a period of 12 weeks, or 3 months out of the calendar year.

 - I have concerns.
 Who can I reach out to?

 If an employee has been fired or retaliated against for taking FMLA leave, he or she can speak to an employment law attorney to learn about legal options available.

 If you need help learning more about the FMLA rules and your rights under the law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.